DilsherB/backend-final-capstone/README.md

 # 📖 [Car-Rental-app-api] <a name="about-project"></a>

-**[Car Rental APi]** is the backend application designed to facilitate the process of booking and managing car rentals.
-It allows users to browse available cars, reserve desired cars, and specify rental details.
+**[Car Rental APi]** The backend application is specifically designed to streamline the car rental process by providing users with a seamless experience.
+It empowers users to effortlessly explore a wide range of available cars, make reservations for their preferred vehicles, and conveniently customize rental details according to their needs.

 ### Tech Stack <a name="tech-stack"></a>